Sky0711/Using-R-peak-detection-algorithm-for-locating-noise-in-ECG-signals/README.md

-In file [Data] you can find array of ECG signals to work with.
-(The Data is from MIT-BIH database)
+In file [MIT-BIH] you can find array of ECG signals to work with.
+Inside there are also "Split" files, where large signals have been cut into tme frames of 80 seconds.

 **Note:** Python version I used is 2.7.17